 Creative Realities, Inc. Announces First Quarter 2023 Earnings Release Date and Conference Call Information

-/EIN News/ -- LOUISVILLE, Ky., May 08, 2023 (GLOBE NEWSWIRE) -- Creative Realities, Inc. ("Creative Realities," "CRI," or the "company") (NASDAQ: CREX, CREXW), a leading provider of digital signage solutions, announced today that it will release its financial results for the three months ended March 31, 2023 before the market open on Monday, May 15, 2023.
+LOUISVILLE, Ky., May 08, 2023 (GLOBE NEWSWIRE) -- Creative Realities, Inc. ("Creative Realities," "CRI," or the "company") CREX CREXW))), a leading provider of digital signage solutions, announced today that it will release its financial results for the three months ended March 31, 2023 before the market open on Monday, May 15, 2023.
 A conference call to review the results is scheduled for Monday, May 15, 2023 at 9:00 am Eastern Time, which will include prepared remarks and materials from management followed by a live Q&A. The call will be hosted by Rick Mills, Chief Executive Officer, and Will Logan, Chief Financial Officer.

 Prior to the call, participants should register at https://bit.ly/CRIearnings2023Q1.
 Once registered, participants can use the weblink provided in the registration email to participate in the live webcast.
 An archived edition of the year-end earnings conference call will also be posted on our website later that same day and will remain available for one year.